 Dewan, Pauline.
 “Why Your Academic Library Needs a Popular Reading Collection Now More Than Ever.”
 College and Undergraduate Libraries 17, no. 1 (2010): 44-64.

 Stephenson, Carol, Pauline Dewan, Christine Jewell, Pam Jacobs and Gohar Ashoughian.
 “E-books Are Here to Stay -- Are We Ready?”
 (Session organized by Helen Salmon, Alan Gale, Linda Graburn and Pam Jacobs).
-TUG Conference 2013, April 19, 2013.
+TUG (TriUniversity) Conference 2013.
+Waterloo, Ontario.
+April 19, 2013.

 Tessaro, Mary Lynn Bella, Maria Cantalini-Williams and Pauline Dewan.
 “Teacher Candidate Development through a Family Literacy Program.”
-Congress of the Humanities and Social Sciences, May 30, 2012.
+Congress of the Humanities and Social Sciences.
+Waterloo, Ontario.
+May 30, 2012.

 Dewan, Pauline and Paula Cardozo.
 “Create an Online Presence: E-portfolios and Marketing Opportunities.”
-Ontario Library Association's Super Conference.
+OLA (Ontario Library Association) Super Conference.
+Toronto, Ontario.
 February 4, 2012.